Seek Returns logo

 RBLX has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-ASX vs. RBLX: A comparison of their Payout Ratio against their respective Semiconductors and Electronic Gaming & Multimedia industry benchmarks.
+ASX vs. RBLX: A comparison of their Dividend Payout Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and Entertainment industry benchmarks.

 Dividend at a Glance